-Natura 2000 Site Qualifying Interests for which the site was selected Conservation Objectives Stage 1 Screening Determination (Can Significant Effects be excluded in the absence of mitigation?) , Considering the nature and scale of the proposed development and the nature and scale of the pathway for effect to the European site, there is no likelihood that there will be any significant effect on the conservation interests of the SAC at any stage of development.
-Special Protection Areas S Ballykenny- Greenland White-fronted To maintain or restore the Potential effects on the SPA could arise from construction/operation Fisherstown Bog Goose (Anser albifrons favourable conservation stage water discharge entering the hydrological pathway to the SPA.
-SPA flavirostris) [A395] condition of the Species of (Site Code: 00/101) Conservation Interest of the Conservation For the construction stage, lack of responsible water management waters which follow identified pathways to the SPA.
-Construction works with be terriporary, and ground preparation/site clearance works will be minimal due to the existing hard surfaces and nature of the construction methods to be utilised.
+Qualifying Interests for which the Stage 1 Screening Determination Natura 2000 Site site was selected Conservation Objectives (Can Significant Effects be excluded in the absence of mitigation?)
+Considering the nature and scale of the proposed development and the nature and scale of the pathway for effect to the European site, there is no likelihood that there will be any significant effect on the conservation interests of the SAC at any stage of development.
+Special Protection Are eas Ballykenny- Greenland White-fronted To maintain or restore the Potential effects on the SPA could arise from construction/operation Fisherstown Bog Goose (Anser albifrons favourable conservation stage water discharge entering the hydrological pathway to the SPA.
+SPA flavirostris) [A395] condition of the Species of , Conservation Interest of the For the construction stage, lack of responsible water management (Site Code: 004101) SPA 10 could cause pollutants (silt/cement etc) to become suspended in , waters which follow identified pathways to the SPA.
+Construction works will be temporary, and ground preparation/site clearance works will be minimal due to the existing hard surfaces and nature of the construction methods to be utilised.
 Best practice 11 will be implemented during construction at all times.
 Due to the nature and methodology of construction and best practice employed, it is not predicted construction works will give rise to hydrological impacts that could affect the Natura 2000 sites.
-In the operational phase, SuDs strategies are to be implemented (permeable hard landscaping).
-Foul water will continue to be connected into the existing public foul sewer which will ensure no Operational surface water is not likely to give rise to significant negative effects on the SPA.
+Could direct the Natura 2000 Sites.
+In the operational phase, SuDs strategies are to be implemented within the stormwater network and in the development design (permeable hard landscaping).
+Foul water will continue to be connected into the existing public foul sewer which will ensure no negative effects arise from improper foul water management.
+Operational surface water is not likely to give rise to significant negative effects on the SPA.
 The SPA is c.
 4.5 km west from the proposed development at its closest point.
-It is not predicted noise or dust emissions from the construction -
+It is not predicted noise or dust emissions from the construction Point.
+It is not predicted holse of dust effissions from the construction

-Heritage.
-11 Adherence to IFI's 'Guidelines on Protection of Fisheries During Construction Works in and Adjacent to Waters' (2016).
 10 NPWS (2022) Conservation objectives for Ballykenny-Fisherstown Bog SPA [004101].
 First Order Site-specific Conservation Objectives Version 1.0.
-Department of Housing, Local Government and
+Department of Housing, Local Government and Heritage.